What are corneal epithelial stem cells?

 Do epithelial stem cell transplants require systemic immunosuppressive medications to prevent rejection?

 Yes.
 Unlike other forms of corneal transplantation where the transplanted tissue has no blood flow, the epithelial stem cells do have a significant blood supply.
 With blood flow, many white blood cells course through the transplant.
 White cells are responsible for the immune response that attacks non-self tissues and fights infections.
-Strong systemic immunosuppressive therapy is therefore necessary to prevent the white blood cells from seeing the transplant as ‘non-self’ and killing it.
+Strong systemic immunosuppressive therapy is, therefore, necessary to prevent the white blood cells from seeing the transplant as ‘non-self’ and killing it.
 These medications are administered by a rheumatologist who is familiar with this type of transplant.

 What are the risks and alternatives to a corneal epithelial stem cell transplant?

-The main risk of a corneal epithelial stem cell transplant is failure of the graft.
+The main risk of a corneal epithelial stem cell transplant is the failure of the graft.
 If immune rejection kills the graft, it may need to be repeated.

 Strong steroid drops are part of the postoperative regimen that prevents rejection.
 Steroid drops can elevate the eye pressure and cause glaucoma in some individuals.
 Patients with corneal epithelial stem cell transplants are therefore at an increased risk for glaucoma.
-Monitoring for glaucoma is necessary every few months throughout life, because there are typically no symptoms of elevated eye pressure and glaucoma until irreversible damage is done.
+Monitoring for glaucoma is necessary every few months throughout life because there are typically no symptoms of elevated eye pressure and glaucoma until irreversible damage is done.
 If the patient is being monitored closely, any elevated pressure can be detected earlier so that it could be treated and lowered as necessary.

 Another risk from the procedure is the immunosuppression itself.
 Immunosuppression increases the risk of unique opportunistic infections and even of cancers that a normal immune system would be more likely to prevent.
 The rheumatologist will help weigh the risk factors here in determining if the patient should pursue a stem cell transplant versus other options.